 Practical strategies:

 - Understand workflow dependencies: Map how tasks flow between roles to identify potential bottlenecks in patient management or medication management.
+User-centered design (UCD) places the needs, preferences, and goals of end-users at the forefront of the design process in healthcare.

 - Flexible notifications and alerts: Customize alerts for each role, for instance, critical updates for clinicians versus administrative reminders for staff.